cph-cachet/neuropathy-app/README.md

-# neuro_planner
+# Neuropathy Grading Tool

-A Flutter project implementing bought neurodivergent planner
+This is a Master's project done at Danish University of Technology (DTU).
+The main aim is to create an innovative mobile tool for grading findings and symptoms of early neuropathy.

 ## Getting Started

-This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: